-It’s a little late, but I thought I’d bring together a few resources on this annual speech given by U.S. Presidents.
+It’s a little late, but I thought I’d bring together a few resources on annual speech given by U.S. Presidents.
 Some sites have done interesting things with word clouds and analyses of previous speeches.
 Somewhat ironically, the BBC has some of the best resources on the topic.

 Here are my choices for The Best (& Most Intriguing) Resources For Learning About The State Of The Union Message:

 The BBC identifies a handful words that have been used most often in State of the Union speeches since they began at State of the Union: The rise of ‘we’

 The BBC also has an accessible article titled What is the State of the Union speech?

 Here are five sites that have related Word Clouds — all somewhat different:

 The Daily Beast has Word Clouds From Wilson to Obama.

 Patterns of Speech: 75 Years of the State of the Union Addresses comes from The New York Times.